Vlado Perlemuter: Biography

 Perlemuter's fascination with the works of Charles Dickens, William Shakespeare, William Turner and John Constable brought him to England in the early 1930s, and he returned frequently for concerts.
 He gave his first Wigmore Hall recital in 1938.
 During World War II, as a Jew, he was in danger in Nazi-occupied France, and was hunted by the Gestapo, barely managing to escape to Switzerland, where he lived until 1949.
 In 1951, he joined the teaching staff of the Paris Conservatoire, where he remained until 1977.
 That year he acted as a jury member for the Paloma O'Shea Santander International Piano Competition.
 Students from around the world, such as Catherine Thibon, Claudio Herrera and Christian Zacharias, were attracted by his fame as a pedagogue.

 In 1958 Perlemuter was invited to the Dartington Summer School of Music in Devon, where he returned many times.
 He also taught at the Yehudi Menuhin School.
 His dicta included that a pianist must pedal not with the foot but with the ear; and must be able to make a crescendo without hurrying, and a diminuendo without slowing.
-His art is characterized by shimmering tonal colours and a singing legato combined with an effortless ease of interpretation.
-Those who heard him live say that his playing was characterized by an enchantingly subtle tone that recordings fail to capture fully.
 He approached new pieces through the left hand, reading the piece from the bass upwards and he always practiced slowly, focusing on each hand separately.

 His international career spanned over seventy years.
 He recorded the entire piano works of Ravel, as well as those by Chopin, Beethoven, Mendelssohn, Schumann and Fauré for Nimbus Records, as well as a complete Mozart sonatas for Vox Records.
 He returned to the Wigmore Hall in 1987 to commemorate the 50th anniversary of Ravel's death with two recitals comprising all the composer's piano works; a feat he repeated at the age of 89, with a valedictory recital at the Victoria Hall in Geneva.